 In order to inspect the tech industry’s climate we need to acknowledge the complexity of demographics, diversity, and immigration.
 At best, data available on populations are estimates and projections.
 Race and ethnicity are complex subjects that require constant redefinition.
 And, in the end, what we can say amounts to generalizations.
 Considering the inception of large companies, the socioeconomic composition of startups, and the availability of tech education for minorities could provide a granular view.
 This paper opts for the broader option as its key take away is for companies approaching diversity complaints.

-us educational attainment
+U.S. Educational Attainment

 ...[country demographics]...

-In 2015, of the American public, 1 in 3 held a Bachelors degree or better; half of the degrees were held by women (Bauman and Ryan, 2015).
+Of the American public in 2015, 1 in 3 held a Bachelor’s degree or better; and half of those degrees were held by women (Bauman and Ryan, 2015).
 Compared to the amount of women working in tech { what is the amount?
 10-30%? } we can prematurely raise a flag for gender inequality.

-stem graduates in the us
+STEM Graduates in the U.S.

 Of those holding degrees in the areas of science, technology, engineering, and math (STEM) less than 50 percent held jobs in STEM fields (US Census Bureau, 2014)3.
 This statistic is a bit jarring as one would expect a higher percentage of STEM degree holders to work in STEM.

-equity in tech
+Equity in Tech

-the problem With a base understanding of the demographics in tech we can assess if perceived fairness is the underlying cause of diversity issues.
+The problem.
+With a basic understanding of the demographics in tech we can assess whether perceived unfairness is the underlying cause of diversity issues.

-where the problem lies Diversity is a national concern.
+Problem Source.
+Diversity is a national concern.
 Hawaiian native Ronald Tanaki recounts an experience familiar among minorities in Debating Diversity, "When I arrived at Wooster [College]... white students would ask me: 'How long have you been in this country?' ...
 They did not see me as an 'American' (2002, p.
 1)".
 Adding injury to insult, Dr. Tanaki claims his grandfather arrived in America during 1886, before many European immigrants did (2002 p.
 1).
 Incorrect presumptions could qualify as stereotyping.
 For organizations this could lead to negative perceptions and bad work attitudes among individual employees.

 Assuming the problem of under-hiring minorities and females lies in management or human resource departments we would look at how many individuals of the under-represented groups are available for hire and how many are being hired.
 As previously stated...

-recommendations In order to bridge the gap of diversity in tech, various groups4 are attempting to bring the issue to light and to provide job opportunities.
+Recommendations.
+In order to bridge the gap of diversity in tech, various groups4 are attempting to bring the issue to light and to provide job opportunities.
 One such group concentrated on the diversity effort is Outreachy5.
 Using the platform of open source software, meaning not proprietary nor for profit, they allow under-represented groups to gain valuable experience working in the software industry.
 Many individual conference speakers promote diversity in the tech industry, and some take offense to the overall movement (Wakabayashi, 2017)6.

 Teams are expected to work well together, so recommending organizations to foster mutual adaptation can seem redundant.
 Redundancy might be what the group level needs.
 Initiatives that help the group appreciate individual differences can create a richer team culture.